mami-project/pathspider/doc/intro.rst

 Plugins can implement arbitrary functions for the observer function chain, or reuse library functions for some functionality.
 These track the state of flows and build flow records for different packet classes: The first chain handles setup on the first packet of a new flow.
-Separate chains chains for IP, TCP and UDP packets to allow different behaviours based on the IP version and transport protocol.
+Separate chains for IP, TCP and UDP packets to allow different behaviours based on the IP version and transport protocol.